 When a single image consists of thousands of words, then it’s called a Wordcloud.
 Basically, it’s a visualization of text data.
 This machine learning package using R is used to create a representation of words, and the developer can customize the Wordcloud according to his preference, like arranging the words randomly or same frequency words together or high-frequency words in the center, etc.

 In the R machine learning language, two libraries are available to create wordcloud: Wordcloud and Worldcloud2.
 Here we will show the syntax for WordCloud2.
 To install WordCloud2, you have to write:

 Or you can use it directly:

 Another widely used r package for data science is tidyr.
 The goal of this r programming for data science is tidying the data.
-In tidy, variable is placed into the column, observation placed into the row, and the value is in the cell.
+In tidy, the variable is placed into the column, observation is placed into the row, and the value is in the cell.
 This package describes a standard way of sorting data.